-Our accumulated deficit through March 31, 2018 is \$177,728,501.
-To date, we have generated minimal revenues and expect to incur additional losses to perform further research and development activities and expand commercial operations.

-During 2018, we have advanced our business with the following activities:
+Through December 31, 2017, our cumulative total deficit was \$173,046,186.
+To date, we have generated minimal revenues and expect to incur additional losses to perform further research and development activities and commercial expansion.
+During 2017, we advanced our business with the following activities: